How it works

 Step 04 — Audit

-Every event is recorded in a tamper-evident log: the prompt, the sensitivity tag, what was redacted, which model received it, what came back, and when.
+Every event is recorded in a tamper-evident log: the request, the sensitivity tag, what was redacted, which model received it, what came back, and when.
 Each log entry is cryptographically linked to the one before it, so a quiet edit to any past event would visibly break the chain from that point onward.

 The chain detects modification.
 It does not prevent destruction.
 If someone with the right access deletes the whole log, the absence is itself an audit signal, and the copy that streams to your security team's log system survives.
 We call this tamper-evident, not tamper-proof.